bgreenb/Sage2-Client-Roll/README.md

 	# rocks enable roll Sage2Client
 	# (cd /export/rocks/install; rocks create distro)
 	# rocks run roll Sage2Client | bash

+Then reinstall on the node you want to have the sage server on:

+	# rocks set host boot compute-X-Y action=install
+	# rocks run host compute-X-Y reboot

 **What is Installed**